WesleyMime/Adopet/README.md

 The project consists of: <br>
-A Spring Boot API that stores people and animal shelters with endpoints to access and modify the data, including endpoints to access pets from a specific shelter,<br> only pets that aren't adopted yet and an endpoint to connect animal shelters with people interested in their pets. <br>
+A Spring Boot API that stores people and animal shelters with endpoints to access and modify the data, including endpoints to access pets from a specific shelter, see only pets that aren't adopted yet and an endpoint to connect animal shelters with people interested in their pets. <br>
 An Angular application to navigate through the endpoints in a friendly way, taking care of the authentication with jwt and sending some parameters automatically.